 How To Make Money Work For You

-Note however that the process of making money work for you is not a sprint, it’s more like a marathon that requires financial smartness, diligence, and planning.
+Note, however, that making money work for you is not a sprint; it’s more like a marathon that requires financial smartness, diligence, and planning.
 Would putting your money to work make you rich?
 Yes.
-But to achieve that, you’ll need to make some hard financial decisions.
+But you’ll need to make some hard financial decisions to achieve that.

 What Are the Ways You Can Make Money Work for You?